Yellowstone National Park

 HIKING – With a wide variety of hiking trails, from short and sweet day hikes to overnight back country excursions, there are hikes for every ability.

-FISHING – Yellowstone has world renown fishing on many of its rivers, streams and lakes, with some areas restricted to fly fishing only. required for all fishing within park boundaries.
+FISHING – Yellowstone has world renown fishing on many of its rivers, streams and lakes, with some areas restricted to fly fishing only.
 The fishing season typically runs from Memorial Day through October.
 Guided fishing boat trips are also available on Yellowstone Lake.
+Make sure to get the required fishing licenses before hitting the water!

 BIKING – Bike rentals are available at Old Faithful or at business outside the park.
 Road biking is allowed on all paved roads and other designated routes, but not on park trails.